What Is an Economy?

 V. From Reproduction to Economic Dynamics (Preview)

-The account developed here answers the question of what an economy is at its most basic level: a recursively reproducing system organised around labour and the conditions of its renewal.
+The account developed here defines an economy, at its most basic level, as a recursively reproducing system organised around labour and the conditions of its renewal.
+At the most abstract level, this reproduction can be expressed as a simple circuit:

 Labour → Commodity → Exchange → Money → Reproduction of labour

-This circuit immediately shows why “simple replacement” is structurally brittle.
+This circuit immediately shows why simple replacement is structurally brittle.
 If each cycle only replaces what was consumed in the previous cycle, the system has no margin for shocks, coordination error, delayed returns, or reallocation.
 Under uncertainty, stability requires a buffer beyond immediate replacement.
 Historically, this buffer appears as surplus production.

 Reproduction